 We routinely review and evaluate acquisition opportunities based on their ability to complement our portfolio.
-Lastly, we are selectively expanding our international presence.
 Our international strategy includes partnering with established real estate companies and financing international investments with local currency to minimize foreign exchange risk.

 To support our growth, we employ a three-fold capital strategy: